 However, for more sophisticated work, it is recommended to pick out cold porcelain that is factory-made.
 It stores longer and has a finer structure.
 And of course, it saves a load of dishes.

-Also, I got this question, diving more into depth about it :
+Also, I got another question, so I’m diving more into depth about it :

 How long does cold porcelain last?